tuhiproject/tuhi/README.md

       signal arriving, the property DrawingsAvailable may still be updated and it's the responsibility of the client to fetch the JSON data.

+  Method: StartLive(fd: h) -> (i)
+      Starts live mode on this device.
+This disables offline storage of drawing data on the device and instead switches the device to a mode where it immediately reports the pen data, similar to a traditional graphics tablet.

+      The LiveStopped signal is sent when live mode terminates, either on either on success or with an error.
+A client should handle this signal to be notified of any errors.

+      When live mode enables, the Live property is updated accordingly.

+      If a client that successfully initated a listening process calls StartListening() again, that call is ignored and no signal is generated for that call.

+      The fd argument is a file descriptor that will be used to forward events to.
+The format is the one used by the Linux kernel's UHID device, see linux/uhid.h for details.

+  Method: StopLive() - >()
+      Stop live mode on this device.
+If called after StartLive(), this method triggers the LiveStopped signal.
+That signal indicates success or an error.

+      If this method is called before StartLive() or after the LiveStopped signal, it is ignored and no signal is generated.

+      Note that between calling StopLive() and the LiveStopped signal arriving, the device may still send events.
+It's the responsibility of the client to handle events until the LiveStopped signal arrives.

   Method: GetJSONData(timestamp: t) -> (s)
       Returns a JSON file with the drawings specified by the timestamp argument.
 Drawings are zero-indexed and the requested index must be